 Decision Request Deadline Progress and follow-up action Status Business Operations Strategy across all United Nations country teams by 2021; Business Operations Strategy 2.0 has now been developed in 130 out of 131 United Nations country teams (Nicaragua outstanding due to special circumstances).
 The amount of projected cost avoidance is estimated at approximately US\$434 million over the cycle of five years, starting in 2020/2021.
 Para 9: Also requests UNICEF to present information on its strategies for and approaches to increasing the level of thematic contributions, as well as the challenges, at the second regular session of 2021.
 Second regular session 2021 This information was presented in the structured dialogue on financing the results of the UNICEF Strategic Plan, 2018-2021 at the second regular session in 2021, as well as in the informal briefing.
 Acceleration of flexible funding is a key element of the UNICEF Global Resource Mobilisation Strategy for 2022-2025, which is being developed and which will be available by end 2021.
-Completed 2020/18 Evaluation of the UNICEF the UNICEF contribution to education in humanitarian situations, omes its management response (E/ICEF/2020/20); n/a contribution to education in Para 2: Supports UNICEF management in its follow-up and implementation of all recommendations made in the evaluation, in particular with regard to promoting equal education opportunities; humanitarian situations, and management response Para 3: Requests UNICEF to continue to provide global leadership on education in emergencies, services and supplies and to deepen integrated approaches to promoting girls' and adolescent mothers' education in emergencies and protracted crises and to promoting equitable learning opportunities, gender equality and disability inclusion in and through education efforts; UNICEF is continuing to provide global leadership on education in emergencies, services and supplies.
+Completed 2020/18 Evaluation of the UNICEF contribution to Para 1: Takes note with appreciation of the evaluation of the UNICEF contribution to education in humanitarian situations, its summary (E/ICEF/2020/19) and conclusions and welcomes its management response (E/ICEF/2020/20); Para 2: Supports UNICEF management in its follow-up and implementation of all recommendations made in the evaluation, in particular with regard to promoting equal education opportunities; education in humanitarian situations, and management response Para 3: Requests UNICEF to continue to provide global leadership on education in emergencies, services and supplies and to deepen integrated approaches to promoting girls' and adolescent mothers' education in emergencies and protracted crises and to promoting equitable learning opportunities, gender equality and disability inclusion in and through education efforts; UNICEF is continuing to provide global leadership on education in emergencies, services and supplies.
 Gathering global evidence on COVID-19 and education and learning, ensuring that Governments across the world are given the latest and best technical advice on reopening schools, and providing world-leading opportunities for continuing education, promoting equitable learning opportunities, gender equality and disability inclusion throughout its efforts.
 A keen focus has been given to education of girls and adolescent mothers throughout the work of UNICEF, and particularly within continuing education and reopening of schools, including with the development of the Learning Passport for girls.
 Completed (Noted/Ongoing) Para 4: Welcomes the advocacy role of UNICEF in prioritizing and increasing funding to education in emergencies, with particular attention to flexible financing to enable the allocation of resources according to the needs of affected regions.
-2020/19 Report of the Ethics Office of UNICEF for 2019, and Para 1: Takes note of the report of the Ethics Office of UNICEF for 2019 (E/ICEF/2020/22) and its management response (E/ICEF/2020/23); Para 2: Also takes note of the comprehensive implementation of recommendations with regard to the Conflict of Interest and Financial Disclosure Programme and welcomes the achievement of a 100 per cent compliance rate; management response Para 3: Requests UNICEF to provide sufficient resources to the Ethics Office based on the assessment of the level of The Ethics Office assessed its resources and requested the upgrading of two positions and the establishment of a new P-5 position for two years in Istanbul.
-Both requests have been Partially completed/ ongoing
+2020/19 Report of the Ethics Office of UNICEF for 2019, and management response Para 1: Takes note of the report of the Ethics Office of UNICEF for 2019 (E/ICEF/2020/22) and its management response (E/ICEF/2020/23); Para 2: Also takes note of the comprehensive implementation of recommendations with regard to the Conflict of Interest and Financial Disclosure Programme and welcomes the achievement of a 100 per cent compliance rate; Para 3: Requests UNICEF to provide sufficient resources to the Ethics Office based on the assessment of the level of Additional resources have been allocated to the Ethics Office for post and non-post costs.
+Partially completed/ ongoing